rhsgsa/hybrid-cloud-coolstore/README.md

 01. By default, the installer will deploy clusters to `ap-southeast-1`, `ap-southeast-2`, and `ap-northeast-1` - if you wish to deploy the clusters to different regions, edit `config.sh` and change the regions in the `CLUSTER_REGIONS` variable

+01. *If you want to install with F5*, follow these steps and skip the 'make install' step below.

+		make install-with-f5

 01. Install services to the ACM Hub Cluster

 		make install